Template controllers

 Template controllers are a unique and powerful feature in Aurelia 2, providing a way to encapsulate and reuse templating logic directly within your views.
 They allow you to manipulate the rendering of a template based on custom logic, offering a higher level of abstraction compared to simple value bindings or even custom attributes.

 Think of template controllers as building blocks for creating reusable templating patterns.
-They are distinct from components in that they don't define new HTML elements.
+They are distinct from in that they don't define new HTML elements.
 Instead, they control the rendering behavior of existing elements and their content.
 Common examples of built-in template controllers in Aurelia include if.bind

 , repeat.for